chadmulligan/klondik/shinyApp/www/About.md

 * identify fraudulent transactions (mixers) through graphs,
 * checking whether the address(es) has been reported by other bitcoin users as scam.

-**Warning** Being based on the blockchain.info API, massive transactions queries might take a while. we are currently working on a dedicated database with improved capabilities.
+**Warning** Being based on the blockchain.info API, massive transactions queries might take a while.
+We are currently working on a dedicated database with improved capabilities.
 <br>
 <br>